Camelot (film): Plot

-As King Arthur prepares for battle against his former friend, Sir Lancelot, he reflects on the sad circumstances which have led him to this situation.
+As King Arthur prepares for battle against his former friend, Sir Lancelot, with his son, Mordred, raising an army against him back in England, he reflects on the sad circumstances which have led him to this situation.

-Arthur thinks back to the night of his marriage to Guenevere.
+He recalls the night of his marriage to Guenevere.
 It is an arranged marriage, and he is afraid of what lies ahead ("I Wonder What the King is Doing Tonight").
 Guenevere herself is worried about marrying a man she has never met and longs for the romantic life of a fought-over maiden ("The Simple Joys of Maidenhood").
 They converse, and as she does not know his true identity, she fantasizes about escaping with him.
 Arthur tells her what a wonderful place his kingdom is ("Camelot").
 She finds herself drawn to him, but they are interrupted by his men and her entourage.
 Arthur's identity is revealed, and Guenevere gladly goes with him to be married.

-Four years later, Arthur explores with Guenevere his idea for a "Round Table" that would seat all the noble knights of the realm, reflecting not only a crude type of democratic ideal, but also the political unification of England.
+Four years later, Arthur explores with Guenevere his idea for a Round Table that would seat all the noble knights of the realm, reflecting not only a crude type of democratic ideal, but also the political unification of England.
 Inspired by Arthur's ideas, the French Knight Lancelot makes his way to England with his squire Dap, boasting of his superior virtues ("C'est Moi").
-Lancelot's prowess impresses Arthur, and they become friends; however, many of the knights instantly despise Lancelot for his self-righteousness and boasting manner.
+Lancelot's prowess impresses Arthur, and they become friends; however, many of the knights instantly despise Lancelot for his self-righteousness and boastfulness.
 Back in Camelot, Guinevere and the women frolic and gather flowers to celebrate the coming of spring ("The Lusty Month of May").

 Guenevere, who initially dislikes Lancelot, incites three of the best knights to challenge him to a joust ("Then You May Take Me To The Fair").
-Arthur ponders how distant Guenevere has become recently ("How to Handle a Woman").
+Arthur ponders how distant Guenevere has become ("How to Handle a Woman").
 Guenevere's plan goes awry as Lancelot easily defeats all three, critically wounding Sir Dinadan.
 A horrified Lancelot pleads for Sir Dinadan to live, and as he lays hands on him, Dinadan miraculously recovers.
 Guenevere is so overwhelmed and humbled that her feelings for Lancelot begin to change.
 Despite his vows of celibacy, Lancelot falls in love with Guenevere.